aditishenoy/100-days-of-code/log.md

 **Thoughts** Great that I came across BootStrap CV templates.
 Would have taken so much more time had I started from scratch.

+### Day 14: January 21, Monday

+**Today's Progress**: Back to Rosalind exercises.
+Getting stuck at one point, hoping a fresh look at it tomorrow would help!

+**Thoughts** Getting frustrated at this point.